Flicker

 Platform-Specific Builds:

-See Contributing Guide for full development setup.
+See the Contributing Guide in the Flicker repository for full development setup.

 Architecture